NOTES FROM SMALL DISCUSSION GROUPS

 A: You don’t need to tell them directly, but you might want to consider the ‘Herbert Protocol’.
 This is a national scheme being introduced by the Met in partnership with other agencies which encourages carers to compile useful information which could be used in the event of a vulnerable person going missing.
 The idea is to supply information at any given time, ahead of an incident happening, so that the police already have the information that they need.
 You can find more information and download the form here: https://www.met.police.uk/herbertprotocol

-Q: How can I find my husband if he goes for a walk and gets lost?X has started to have difficulties navigating recently and I’m worried that they might get lost.
-Is there an easy way that I could ‘track’ them if this happens?
+Q: My husband has started to have difficulties navigating recently and I’m worried that he might get lost.
+Is there an easy way that I could ‘track’ him if this happens?

 A: There are several different devices and trackers that might be helpful in situations like this.
 One thing suggested in our discussion groups previously was a specific device called the “Doro Secure 580”.
 This particular device is a simple mobile phone that has four numbers written on it.
 Five nominated individuals can use the tracking facility to find out where the person is.
 You can find more information here: https://www.doro.co.uk/doro-secure-580.html

 Q: We’ve seen some people here with cards that say “I have primary progressive aphasia” written on them.
 These look really useful – where can I get some?

 A: We make these ourselves at Rare Dementia Support and if you would like to be sent a couple in the post just let us know – firstname.lastname@example.org.
 These are always available at our meetings as well.

 Q: I’m worried about X falling ill when they’re out and about and not being able to explain to other people what’s wrong because of their language difficulties.
 Is there anything we could do about this?